tarantool/memcached/README.md

   - `gat`/`gatq`/`touch`/`gatk`/`gatkq` commands
   - `append`/`prepend`/`incr`/`decr`
   - `verbosity` - partially, logging is not very good.
-  - `stat` - `reset` is supported and all stats too, other is not.
+  - `stat` - `reset` is supported and all stats too.
   - for now **SASL** authentication is not supported
-  - **range** operations are not supported too.
+  - **range** operations are not supported as well.
 * Expiration is supported
 * Flush is supported
-* Protocol is synchronous
+* The protocol is synchronous
-* Full support of Tarantool means for consistency (write-ahead logs, snapshots, replication)
+* Full support of Tarantool means of consistency (write-ahead logs, snapshots, replication)
 * You can access data from Lua
 * for now LRU is not supported
 * TAP is not supported (for now)